 Our roadworks finder provides information about the location of roadworks and other highway events within Bracknell Forest and further afield.
 It shows which organisation is responsible for the roadworks.

 You can click on the markers on the map to find out who is responsible for the roadworks, the duration of the roadworks and whether delays are likely for road users.

 You can also register to receive alerts about upcoming works.

-If Bracknell Forest Council is shown as the organisation responsible for the roadworks or road closure, or if you can't find the information you need from looking at roadworks finder, please complete our enquiry form.
+If Bracknell Forest Council is shown as the organisation responsible for the roadworks or road closure, or if you can't find the information you need from looking at roadworks finder, please fill in our enquiry form.

 Why roadworks happen